-For a more detailed description of the product pipeline in the immunology field see Part 8, "Research and Development" of this description of UCB.
+For a description of the product pipeline in the immunology field see Part 8, "Research and Development" of this description of UCB.

-(c) Primary Care Products/Established Brands
+(c) Established Brands

 The UCB Group continues to market certain specialist products with which it can be competitive without incurring high distribution and sales costs.
-With this in mind, although the UCB Group no longer focuses on allergy, anti-histamine and other primary care products as described below and has exited primary care markets in the U.S., certain European countries and Japan, these products continue to produce revenue and profitability for the UCB Group.
+These products are no longer protected by patents and are refered to as "established brands".
+They continue to produce revenue and profitability for the UCB Group.
 The UCB Group is open to divestiture options for this portfolio.
-In 2018, the UCB Group divested the Innere Medizin activities in Germany, focused on primary care producs.
-In the first half of 2019, the UCB Group divested the iron supplement Niferex.
+For example, in 2018, the UCB Group divested the Innere Medizin activities in Germany, focused on primary care producs.
+In 2019, the UCB Group divested the iron supplement Niferex® (China) as well as alprostadil, and in 2020 several products marketed in international markets.